AOL to invest in Israeli start-ups

-JERUSALEM AOL Inc said on Sunday it is starting a programme in Israel to assist start-ups, and that it will invest at least $100,000 (59,404 pounds) in as many as 10 projects at a time.

-The Internet giant already has a development centre in Israel, and its new project, called Nautilus, is meant to give "maximum freedom to entrepreneurs" and "grant them access to all the tools and connections of a global company", said Hanan Laschover, chief executive of AOL Israel.
+The Internet giant already has a development center in Israel, and its new project, called Nautilus, is meant to give "maximum freedom to entrepreneurs" and "grant them access to all the tools and connections of a global company", said Hanna Laschover, chief executive of AOL Israel.

 AOL will escort each start-up, which will be chosen from a variety of fields that are connected to its global activities, for a period of a year, the company said.